ambuda-org/vidyut/CONTRIBUTING.md

 Vidyut is a new project, and almost everything needs improvement.
-We encourage you to work on whatever intererests you, but if you would like more direction, here are the areas we carea bout most:
+We encourage you to work on whatever intererests you, but if you would like more direction, here are the areas we care about most:

 - *Fixing bugs and writing features* -- This is self-explanatory.
 Check our [issues tracker][issues] for bugs and feature requests.